Please click here or on the logo below for a printable view of the map and links to all the participating studios.

-Join us this Columbus Day weekend for our second annual road tour of 9 of the great clay studios, featuring 14 artists in and around Litchfield County at the start of the leaf color season.
+Join us this Columbus Day weekend for our third annual road tour of 9 of the great clay studios, featuring 14 artists in and around Litchfield County at the start of the leaf color season.
 We are part of American Craft Week, a nationwide celebration of American craft and all it creates: jobs, vibrant communities, economic growth, an exceptional national heritage and a beautiful aesthetic for our homes and public places.

 When you are in the area of the artist, look for the “ClayWay” signs and you will be directed towards their studio: